in 24 or 48 HOURS

 If you want to have an appraisal of your chair and find the value, fill out our form and send us detailed photographs of the chair from different angles.
 Make sure you don’t forget to give us information about the brand, condition, and history of the chair

 Antique chairs are very common to estimate online.
 At Mearto.com we receive lots of chairs that are either inherited or bought at auction.
-Our specialists can give you an appraisal within 48 hours for only $17.
 The benefit is that you don't have to load the truck with this heavy furniture and spend half a day driving to your local auction house.

 But first - take a look at our guide that will explain how you value your chairs.